 Emergency permit surcharges

-If a shed must be installed on an emergency basis — due to a DOB violation, unsafe facade condition report, or FISP failure — contractors typically charge a 15-30% premium over standard installation rates.
+If a shed must be installed on an emergency basis (due to a DOB violation, unsafe facade condition report, or FISP failure), contractors typically charge a 20-30% premium over standard installation rates [1].
 Emergency permits also bypass the normal scheduling queue, which means the building has less leverage on pricing.

 After-hours installation premiums

 Many Manhattan locations require after-hours installation to avoid pedestrian and traffic conflicts.
-Evening and weekend installation crews are billed at 1.5x to 2x standard labor rates.
-For a 100-foot Manhattan installation at $150/LF, after-hours premiums can add $7,500 to $15,000 to the installation cost alone.
+Evening and weekend installation crews are billed at 1.5x to 2x standard labor rates [6].
+For a 100-foot Manhattan installation at $155/LF, after-hours premiums can add $7,750 to $15,500 to the installation cost alone.

 LED lighting upgrades for LL47 compliance

-Local Law 47 requires adequate illumination on sidewalks beneath sheds.
-Standard lighting included in most installation quotes may not meet the lux-level requirements, particularly on wider sidewalks.
-LED upgrades typically cost $10 to $20 per linear foot as a one-time installation, plus potential ongoing electrical costs.
+Local Law 47 requires a minimum of 1.5 foot-candles of illumination at the walking surface beneath sidewalk sheds, with 5 foot-candles required near subway entrances and bus shelters [4].
+Standard lighting included in most installation quotes may not meet these requirements, particularly on wider sidewalks.
+LED upgrades typically cost an estimated $10 to $20 per linear foot as a one-time installation, plus potential ongoing electrical costs.

 Extended rental penalties

 Some contractors include escalating rental clauses in their agreements.
-After a specified period — commonly 6 or 12 months — the monthly rental rate increases by 10-25%.
+After a specified period (commonly 6 or 12 months), the monthly rental rate increases by an estimated 10-25%.
 Building managers should confirm whether the rental rate is fixed for the full anticipated project duration or subject to escalation.

 Insurance certificate requirements